FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/README.md

       <h3>Result</h3>
       <p>
         The team shifted from subjective debates to transparent, comparable metrics.
 Shortlisting creators went from hours of manual sifting to a repeatable workflow that explained <i>why</i> each pick made sense.
-Stakeholders saw the same truth: clear rankings, clean inputs, and a one-click path to refresh when new data arrived.
+        <br><br>Stakeholders saw the same truth: clear rankings, clean inputs, and a one-click path to refresh when new data arrived.
-        The dashboard became the standard for campaign planning and unlocked faster, higher-confidence decisions.
+        <br><br>The dashboard became the standard for campaign planning and unlocked faster, higher-confidence decisions.
       </p>
     </div>
     <figure class="story-img-wrap">